projectceladon/celadon-documentation/source/getting_started/on-vm.rst

 Reboot to Android UI
 ********************

-Run the script :file:`start_android_qcow2.sh` to faciltate the booting of CaaS images with `QEMU <https://www.qemu.org/>`_.
+Run the script :file:`start_android_qcow2.sh` with root permissions to faciltate the booting of CaaS images with `QEMU <https://www.qemu.org/>`_.
 Before launching the script to boot to the Android UI, edit the CaaS image filename in the script if necessary.
 The default image file